 In this article, we’ll discuss everything from how to get started contacting bloggers to real examples of what a content promotion outreach campaign looks like.

 What is Blogger Outreach?

 Blogger outreach is the process of finding and reaching out to bloggers in your niche.
 The goal for a brand doing blogger outreach is to build relationships, seek win-win partnerships and figure out ways to help each other.

-In order to get the bloggers in your niche to collaborate with you, you need to reach out and build a relationship in such a way that makes them more likely to help you.
+To put more specifically, blogger outreach is a crucial part of content marketing.
+In order to get the bloggers in your niche to collaborate with you, you need to reach out and build a relationship in such a way that makes them more likely to help you promote your content.